 Always consult your SUBARU dealer before installing a citizen band radio or other transmitting device in your vehicle.
 Such devices may cause the electronic control system to malfunction if they are incorrectly installed or if they are not suited for the vehicle.

 Audio set

 Your SUBARU may be equipped with one of the following audio sets.
 See the pages indicated in this section for operating details.
-The audio type code number is found on the lid of the cassette slot.

 ▼ Type A audio set